PaulskPt/MSFS2020_FSUIPC_GPRC_to_i75_RGB_LED_panel/README.md

 - ```RX```pin to ```SDA``` pin.

 Data Indicator LED:
 In two of the images you can see that I added an external (blue) LED.
 I connected this LED and a 330 ohm resistor in series between the ```+5V``` pin and the ```SCL``` pin of the i75 hub controller.
-This external LED is used as an indicator at moments that GPS data messages are being received.
+The external LED blinks at moments that GPS GPRMC datagram messages are being received.

 Aside from displaying just numerals on the panel I also wanted to display static texts on the panel, especially during the startup of the script.
 Later I maybe will add also static text like: ```aircraft parked```.
 Because I did not find an example to display static texts on these kind of panels, I used the following example as a starting point: ```pimoroni-pico/micropython/examples/interstate75/i75_64x64_scrolling_text.py```.
 This script I changed drastically.
 I also modified the font file: ```font8x12.py```.